Learning Visual Shape Control of Novel 3D Deformable Objects from Partial-View Point Clouds: Conclusions

 \section{Conclusions}

-In this paper we have presented a novel-approach to closed-loop 3D deformable object shape control.
+In this paper we presented a novel-approach to closed-loop 3D deformable object shape control.
 Crucially we demonstrate through rigorous simulated and physical-robot experiments that shape servoing with \DeformerNet{} can manipulate objects with novel material properties or shape while only requiring a partial-view 3D point cloud as input.
 We further demonstrate how our shape servoing approach can be adapted to the task of surgical retraction, where a much simpler goal representation in the form of a separating plane needs only be provided.
-Our future work aims to extend our manipulation approach to more surgical tasks beyond retraction as well as to task of manipulating deformable 3D objects common to homes and warehouses.
+Our future work aims to extend our manipulation approach to more surgical tasks, to manipulation of plastic materials~\cite{huang2020plasticinelab}, and manipulating deformable 3D objects common to homes and warehouses.
 Finally, we wish to move beyond our greedy, visual servoing approach to provide more explicit planning for longer-horizon tasks.